 Workshop protocols (how to offer feedback).

-You'll notice when you look at a schedule that workshop time is allotted on most days during an in-person conference.
-How and how much of that time is used is up to each individual group.
+The schedule includes workshop time.
+How and how much of that time is used is up to each group.
 Be mindful to give each participant an equal amount of attention.

-First: all classes are scheduled for ONE hour.
-Please stick to this guideline, unless you have made arrangements with the conference coordinator for some variation--and then it will appear on the schedule in it's new configuration.
-Often, the next class takes place directly after the last one, often in the same space, so please be mindful not to go over time.
-Even if the next class is not sharing the same space, you'll want to close on time anyway so that Wallies can get to the next event in a timely manner.
+All classes are scheduled for ONE hour.
+Please stick to this guideline, unless you have made arrangements with the conference coordinator for some variation.
+Often, the next class takes place directly after the previous one, often in the same location, so please be mindful not to go over time.
+If you start late, you still need to end on time.
+Even if the next class is not sharing the same space, you'll want to close on time anyway so that Wallies can get to the next event promptly.

 Lecture: Do you have a paper to read?
 A talk to give about a poem, story, novel?
-A craft lesson to give?
+A craft lesson to deliver?
 A compelling story about your own adventures in writing and/or publishing?
-Lectures are typically structured as a talk given in 30 to 45 minutes, followed by an opportunity for Q&A afterwards.
+Lectures are typically structured as a talk given in 30 to 45 minutes, followed by an opportunity for Q&A.

 Book Shop: Some Wally or a pair of Wallies or even a small gaggle of Wallies might choose a complete book for some deep dive conversation and/or analysis.
 This is generally structured as a discussion, but there may be (probably should be) a person or a couple of people who will facilitate.
 Sometimes Book Shops, if the schedule permits, can be stretched out over more than one session.
 However, nothing prevents a group of especially committed participants from scheduling their own thing--in the way that workshops are primarily the responsibilty of the participants.

-Panel: Three or four or five individuals have an item for discussion, a particular writer or work, a writing dilemma, a publishing question, a need that requires addressing, or a big idea for which the panelists have expertise or relevant experiences to share.
-Panelists often give short takes in turn, and then a discussion is opened up for attendee participation.
+Panel: Three or more individuals have an item for discussion -- a particular writer or work, a writing dilemma, a publishing question, a need that requires addressing, or a big idea for which the panelists have expertise or relevant experiences to share.
+Panelists often give short takes in turn, and then a discussion is opened up for audience participation.

-Caucus: Three or four or five individuals have an item for discussion, a writing dilemma, a publishing question, a need that requires addressing, or a big idea for which THEY ARE NOT NECESSARILY EXPERTS--but would nevertheless like to present to the group.
+Caucus: Three or more individuals have an item for discussion, a writing dilemma, a publishing question, a need that requires addressing, or a big idea for which THEY ARE NOT NECESSARILY EXPERTS -- but would nevertheless like to present to the group.
 These sessions are more like open-ended discussions where the assumption is that everyone in the room has potentially helpful and/or wise things to say about the subject.
-Caucus leaders my facilitate--but it's also possible that they do nothing more than convene the session.
+Caucus leaders my facilitate -- but it's also possible that they do nothing more than convene the session.
+It's sort of an organized conceptual food-fight.

 The alumni conference is designed to meet your current needs as a writer.
-Sometimes, the thing that is most needful is simply having the time to write—or to relax.
+Sometimes, the thing that is most needful is simply having the time to write — or to relax.
 None of the events on the calendar are mandatory.
-You don’t have to go to classes (although, people volunteering to teach enormously appreciate your attendance!).
-You don’t have to sign up for workshops.
-You can do whatever you want to do.
+You don’t have to go to classes — although people volunteering to teach enormously appreciate your attendance!

 There is only one very explicit participation requirement: if you sign up to give a reading, you must attend all the readings.
-Only the short-stay people are exempt from this, in that it would be nearly impossible for them to attend a reading for which they were not on campus!
+Obviously short-stay people aren't expected to attend a reading for which they were not on campus, but otherwise, yeah, you gotta be there!
+And you should.

 If you would not otherwise be able to attend the conference, by all means apply for a scholarship.
 Every year there are a number of $500 scholarships and at least one full ride scholarship.
 Declaring a need for a scholarship is on the honor basis.
 No one is going to ask you for proof of need.
 A few caveats: Do not apply for a scholarship if you have been the recipient of one in the last two in-person conferences.
 And please try not to ask for a scholarship if you are not SURE you can attend.